wyobi/cordova-plugin-brother-label-printer/README.md

-# Cordova plugin for Brother Label Printers
+# Cordova and Capacitor plugin for Brother Label Printers

 ## Supports Android and iOS